-Entering his ninth full year as Vice Chancellor and Director of Athletics, Jeff Long has helped transform the University of Arkansas’ Department of Intercollegiate Athletics into one of the most successful and mission driven programs in the country.
-Long, the 2015 SportsBusiness Journal (SBJ) and SportsBusiness Daily (SBD) Athletic Director of the Year, leads a program that encompasses 19 sports and more than 460 student-athletes.
+Entering his 10th full year as Vice Chancellor and Director of Athletics, Jeff Long helped transform the University of Arkansas’ Department of Intercollegiate Athletics into one of the most successful and mission driven programs in the country.
+Long, the 2015 SportsBusiness Journal (SBJ) and SportsBusiness Daily (SBD) Athletic Director of the Year, led a program that encompasses 19 sports and more than 460 student-athletes.

-Long has focused every aspect of the Razorback program on achieving the mission of developing student-athletes to their fullest potential through intercollegiate athletics.
-In the process, he has also emerged as nationally respected leader within intercollegiate athletics and an influential voice on issues pertaining to student-athletes and their collegiate experience.
+Long focused every aspect of the Razorback program on achieving the mission of developing student-athletes to their fullest potential through intercollegiate athletics.
+In the process, he also emerged as a nationally respected leader within intercollegiate athletics and an influential voice on issues pertaining to student-athletes and their collegiate experience.

 Long served as the inaugural College Football Playoff selection chairman for the 2014 and 2015 seasons and remains a member of the selection committee through 2017.
-He also currently serves as the athletics director representative on the Southeastern Conference’s Executive Committee.
+He was recently named to the NCAA Division I Football Oversight Committee and continues to serve as the athletics director representative on the Southeastern Conference’s Executive Committee.

-A member of the Chancellor’s Executive Committee, Long is helping to chart the course for the future of higher education at the University of Arkansas while integrating Razorback Athletics into the campus community.
+As a member of the Chancellor’s Executive Committee, Long helped to chart the course for the future of higher education at the University of Arkansas while integrating Razorback Athletics into the campus community.
 Arkansas is one of less than 25 institutions in the nation to have a financially self-sustaining athletics department.
 Razorback Athletics receives no state funding and does not collect a student fee.
 In fact, the department routinely gives millions of dollars each year to support other campus academic programs.

-In each of the past six years, Razorback Athletics has transferred funds totaling more than $1 million to support the university’s academic mission.
-For 2016-17, the department’s total support of university and student programs and initiatives will include more than $3.325 million in direct funding of academic programs including financial support for Champions Hall, a new classroom and laboratory building, to serve the entire University of Arkansas student population.
+In each of the past seven years, Razorback Athletics has transferred funds totaling more than $1 million to support the university’s academic mission.
+For 2017-18, the department’s total support of university and student programs and initiatives will include more than $3.5 million in direct funding of academic programs.

 Long was selected to replace legendary athletic director and former Razorback football coach Frank Broyles and even before he officially took the reins on Jan.
 1, 2008, Arkansas announced that it would combine its previously independent men’s and women’s athletic programs.
 Long adeptly blended the athletic programs into one unified department and established a new administrative structure.

-Under Long’s leadership, the program has fortified its financial standing ensuring more support for the development of student-athletes.
-As economic indicators were beginning to point toward challenging economic times, Long signed Arkansas to a decade long deal with IMG College to form Razorback Sports Properties that guaranteed the Razorback program $73 million.
+Under Long’s leadership, the program fortified its financial standing ensuring more support for the development of student-athletes.
+Long signed Arkansas to a decade long deal with IMG College to form Razorback Sports Properties that guaranteed the Razorback program $73 million.
 Long also negotiated an extensive all sports apparel and footwear agreement with NIKE, Inc. for all 19 Razorback sports programs.

-In 2010, Long moved to help meet the growing financial needs of fielding a nationally competitive all sports program.
-The athletic department launched the “Answer the Call” campaign through the Razorback Foundation which resulted in more than 2,600 new members and helped generate more than $6.5 million in additional support for Razorback student-athletes.
+In 2010, Long launched the “Answer the Call” campaign through the Razorback Foundation which resulted in more than 2,600 new members and helped generate more than $6.5 million in additional support for Razorback student-athletes.

 With an eye towards the future, Long commissioned a comprehensive plan to assess the future facility needs of the program.
 Unveiled in October 2011, the Razorback Athletic Facilities Master Plan provided a vision and the road map for $320 million of facility renovations and additions that will help all 19 Razorback sports remain competitive in the SEC and nationally over the next 30 years.

-Projects already completed as part of the plan include the Fred W. Smith Football Center, the Fowler Family Baseball and Track Training Center, extensive renovations of the George Billingsley Tennis Center, John McDonnell Field (outdoor track and field), Razorback Field (soccer) and the Fred W. Smith and Mary B. Smith Golf Training Facility.
-In the fall of 2015, a Basketball Performance Center and the Jerry and Gene Jones Family Student-Athlete Success Center opened to Razorback student-athletes.
+Projects already completed as part of the plan include the Fred W. Smith Football Center, the Basketball Performance Center, the Jerry and Gene Jones Family Student-Athlete Success Center, the Fowler Family Baseball and Track Training Center, extensive renovations of the George Billingsley Tennis Center, John McDonnell Field (outdoor track and field), Razorback Field (soccer) and the Fred W. Smith and Mary B. Smith Golf Training Facility.

-According to a recent economic impact study, Razorback Athletics will have an estimated economic impact of more than $1 billion in five years.
-The study estimated Razorback Athletics generates $162.7 million annually to the region’s economy.
+According to a recent economic impact study, Razorback Athletics generates $162.7 million annually to the region’s economy.
 In addition, recent athletic construction has generated another $110.9 million for the region.

 A veteran administrator with a track record of the highest commitment to the concept of “student-athlete,” Long has had more than two decades experience in athletic administration at the Division I level including at the University of Pittsburgh, University of Oklahoma, University of Michigan, Virginia Tech University, Eastern Kentucky University and Rice University.
 Long also understands the coach’s perspective from time spent in coaching staff positions at Duke University, University of Michigan and North Carolina State University.